cloudnative-pg/cnpg-i-hello-world/doc/development.md

 [API reference](https://github.com/cloudnative-pg/cnpg-i/blob/main/proto/operator_lifecycle.proto):

-The hello-world plugin is using this to add labels and annotations to the pods.
+The hello-world plugin is using this to add labels, annotations and a sidecar to the pods.

 ## Implementation